shibuk3/Data_Structures_and_Algorithms/Structure vs class in C++.md

 |      Only pointers to structs are allowed.    |   Can have both pointers and references to the struct.      |
 |   Sizeof operator will generate 0  for an empty structure.       | Sizeof operator will generate 1 for an empty structure.        |
 | Data Hiding is not possible.|Data Hiding is possible.|

+### __Why is the Size of an Empty Class Not Zero in C++?__

+When the structure was introduced in C, there was no concept of Objects at that time.
+So, according to the C standard, it was decided to keep the size of the empty structure to zero.

+In C++, the Size of an empty structure/class is one byte as to call a function at least empty structure/class should have some size (minimum 1 byte is required ) i.e. one byte to make them distinguishable.

+Now to understand the size of an empty class, let’s learn what is empty class is first!

+Empty class: It is a class that does not contain any data members (e.g. int a, float b, char c, and string d, etc.) However, an empty class may contain member functions.

+Why actually an empty class in C++ takes one byte?
+Simply a class without an object requires no space allocated to it.
+The space is allocated when the class is instantiated, so 1 byte is allocated by the compiler to an object of an empty class for its unique address identification.

+If a class has multiple objects they can have different unique memory locations.
+Suppose, if a class does not have any size, what would be stored on the memory location?
+That’s the reason when we create an object of an empty class in a C++ program, it needs some memory to get stored, and the minimum amount of memory that can be reserved is 1 byte.
+Hence, if we create multiple objects of an empty class, every object will have a unique address.